20 May Elder Rights and Expectations

 - Absorb senior citizens into the mainstream

-- Promote the concept of ‘Ageing in Place’ or ageing in one’s own home and home care services
+- Promote the concept of ‘Ageing in Place’ or aging in one’s own home and home care services

 - The policy will consider institutional care as the last resort